theo-armour/agenda/1-notes.md

 Helsinki declaration 1964 research ethics

-Right to be forgotten GDPR
+Right to be forgotten GDPR&nbsp;

 Got it

-Charlie
+Charlie&nbsp;

 What Have We Liberals Done to the West Coast?
 Jun 15